srikarreddy6900/React_ASE_Assign_3/README.md

 # Project Overview

 This project follows the tutorial video available at the following link: YouTube Tutorial.
-The tutorial provides step-by-step instructions for developing a specific coding project.
+The tutorial provides step-by-step instructions for developing a specific coding Assignment.
 This README document outlines the process and provides details for accessing the project repository on GitHub.

 # Objectives